EmreArgana/copy-clipboard/README.md

 # copy-clipboard
-A program for storing data in ram
+A program for storing data in HDD